Today’s post is written by archivist David Pfeiffer

 Yes, spring is here.
 Major League Baseball’s opening day is Monday, April 6.
 Finally.
 It has been a long cold winter.
 As Hall of Famer Rogers Hornsby once said “People ask me what I do in winter when there’s no baseball.
 I’ll tell you what I do.
 I stare out the window and wait for spring.”
-In light of this, let’s talk about some baseball records in NARA.
+In light of this, let’s talk about some baseball records at the National Archives.

 Another of Hillerich’s patent applications, dated June 8, 1904, declared as its objective to decrease the hitting of foul balls by the batter and to increase the number of fair balls hit (Patent #771,247, patented on October 4, 1904).
 Hillerich proposed modifying the hitting surface of the bat with regular indentations.